The-Back-Room/Dynamo/README.md

 ### Steps

 #### Using Pre-built Executable (Recommended for Users)
+The easiest way to get started with Dynamo is by using the pre-built executable.

 1. Download the latest `.exe` file from the [releases page](https://github.com/SaverinOnRails/Dynamo/releases).
 2. Run the executable and follow the on-screen instructions.

 #### Building from Source (For Developers)
+Developers and advanced users can build Dynamo from source.

 1. Clone the repository:
    ```sh